-Inge Panneels is an Belgian artist and academic living in the UK, whose works explores notions of space and place, using glass as a medium for making site specific works and using mapping as creative language and often working with a team of collaborators.
+Inge Panneels is a Belgian artist and academic living in the UK, whose works explores notions of space and place, using glass as a medium for making site specific works and using mapping as creative language and often working with a team of collaborators.

 Works are often made in series; exploring a central theme through a body of work that may last a few years; such as the “Creation” pieces which explored universal creation mythology (now in Dexia collection, Brussels, Belgium) or the “Sanctuary” series which explored forms of sanctuary (“Nest”, Ebeltoft Glass Museum, Denmark).
 Following the Liverpool Map (2011) commission for the Museum of Liverpool (UK), the Map-i project has been emerging.
 Current work (2019) is a series of Claude Glass pieces which started in 2016.

 She organised Mapping the Borders as part of the Being Human Festival (2017) and Reflections at the Haining as part of the Festival of Architecture (2016).